blumilksoftware/internal-meetups/2022-07-06-get-candy/slides/slides.md

 ## GetCandy

 <p>
-An Opensource headless e-commerce package built on laravel.
-It provides a quite nice admin hub built on livewire.
+An opensource headless e-commerce package built on Laravel.
+It provides a quite nice admin hub built on Laravel Livewire.
 First version of GetCandy was developed in 2018.
 In 2021, after their newly learnt experience, they decided to create version 2.
 </p>